Tushar626-byte/glowy-text-button-from-departures/README.md

 - **Color Scheme**: Modify the `color` and `background-color` properties.
 - **Glow Effect**: Adjust the `text-shadow` property for a softer or bolder glow.
 - **Animation Speed**: Play with the `transition` duration for custom hover effects.

-## 📷 Screenshots

-Add screenshots or a GIF here to showcase the button effect.

 ## 🤝 Contributing